Capsular Contracture Dallas

 How To Prevent Capsular Contracture

 American Society of Plastic Surgery explains that it is not possible to prevent capsular contracture from occurring and is beyond the control of both the surgeon and the patients.
 They outline that the only possible preventative strategy is conducting patient screening before procedures to determine health conditions that may increase the likelihood of capsular contracture occurring.
+Additionally, to remove the possibility of capsular contracture occurring, patients could undergo a Fat Transfer Breast Augmentation Procedure.
+This procedure is used to enhance the breasts using a fat transfer so does not require implants.
+For more information on what a fat transfer procedure involves, you can read our blog ‘A Patient’s Guide To A Fat Transfer Procedure In Dallas’.

-With regards to the actual breast augmentation surgery, they explain that using a suitable sized implant for a patient is important as patients who have insufficient tissue over the implant are more likely to develop a capsule around the implant.
+With regards to the actual breast augmentation surgery, they explain that using a suitable-sized implant for a patient is important as patients who have insufficient tissue over the implant are more likely to develop a capsule around the implant.
 Implants also should not be handled before they are inserted as this increases the risk of infection which also increases the risk of capsular contracture.

 Healthline also discusses the benefits of massaging the breasts to help prevent the capsule from hardening.
 Most surgeons will recommend that breast augmentation patients massage their breasts daily using specific techniques to help prevent capsular contracture from occurring.